TrotylTN/xFS/testcase.md

 2018-04-24 23:01:49.430781: File "Project3.pdf" from 192.168.3.3:5101 downloaded successfully
 Successfully downloaded
 ~~~
-Client 2 tried to download the file from client 5 first due to the given latency table and our node selection algorithm based on latency & load, but client 5 was crashed during this peroid (we manually did it).
+Client 2 tried to download the file from client 5 first due to the given latency table and our node selection algorithm based on latency & load, but client 5 crashed during this peroid (we manually did it).
 After Client 2 detected the first try failed, it started to try to download it from Client 1.
-And it's successful eventually.
-(Actually we set the maximum automatic re-try time is 5 times)
+It's successful eventually.
+(Actually, we set the maximum automatic re-try time as 5 times)
 ### E. Download Failure
 ##### Open `tracking` server
 ##### Open `node1` `node2` `node3` `node4` and `node5` clients